bappyBDN/Smart_Office_Monitor/README.md

 The Smart Building Management System is a complete real-time monitoring and control system.

-It helps users manage lights and fans, identify unnecessary electricity usage, and understand building status easily.
+It helps users manage lights and fans, reduce energy waste, and understand building status easily.

 The project combines IoT-ready data flow, backend processing, web dashboard, Discord bot, and AI response in one practical system.